Cyber Storm IX: National Cyber Exercise

 Cyber Storm IX Participation

-- Cyber Storm IX includes organizations across federal, state, and international governments, and the private sector
+- Cyber Storm IX included organizations across federal, state, and international governments, and the private sector.

-- Participating organizations work directly with CISA to understand CISA’s role and capabilities in a cyberattack
+- Participating organizations worked directly with CISA to understand CISA’s role and capabilities in a cyberattack

-- Participants operate in working groups to meet organization- and sector-specific objectives
+- Participants operated in working groups to meet organization- and sector-specific objectives.

-- Benefits of participation include exercising organizational response plans and capabilities, fostering relationships with counterparts, and improving organizational and national cyber readiness
+- Benefits of participation included exercising organizational response plans and capabilities, fostering relationships with counterparts, and improving organizational and national cyber readiness.

 Cyber Storm IX Goal and Objectives

-Cyber Storm IX’s primary goal is to strengthen cybersecurity preparedness and response capabilities by exercising policies, processes, and procedures for identifying and responding to a multi-sector significant cyber incident impacting critical infrastructure.
+Cyber Storm IX’s primary goal was to strengthen cybersecurity preparedness and response capabilities by exercising policies, processes, and procedures for identifying and responding to a multi-sector significant cyber incident impacting critical infrastructure.

-- Assess information sharing capabilities and resource needs during a cyber incident
+- Strengthen information sharing and coordination mechanisms used during a cyber incident

 Past Highlights